Evidence for lensing of gravitational waves from LIGO-Virgo: Introduction

 \section{Introduction}

-In a recent paper, \cite{LIGO2021}, the LIGO-Virgo collaboration (LVC) consider the possibility that some of the detected gravitational waves are being magnified due to the gravitational lensing effect.
+In a recent paper, \cite{LIGO2021}, the LIGO-Virgo collaboration (LVC) consider the possibility that some of the detected gravitational waves are magnified by gravitational lensing.
 If lensing is involved, the strain of a distant gravitational wave (or GW) would be amplified by $\sqrt{\mu}$, where $\mu$ is the amplification factor.
 In this case, and if lensing is ignored, the inferred luminosity distance is smaller by the same factor $\sqrt{\mu}$.
-Since LVC measures redshifted masses, the error in the luminosity distance (and consequently on the inferred redshift) translates into an error in the inferred intrinsic masses (i.e in the source frame), which would be incorrectly estimated to be larger by a factor $(1+z_t)/(1+z_i)$, where $z_t$ is the true redshift of the binary emitting the gravitational waves, and $z_i$ is the incorrectly inferred redshift.
-For typical lensing configurations, this factor is usually between 2 and 5, as shown by \cite{Broadhurst2018,Broadhurst2019,Broadhurst2020a,Broadhurst2020b} (referred hereafter as the BDS model).
+Since LVC measures redshifted masses, the error in the luminosity distance (and consequently on the inferred redshift) may significantly overestimate the intrinsic masses by a factor $(1+z_t)/(1+z_i)$, where $z_t$ is the true redshift of the binary emitting the gravitational waves, and $z_i$ is the incorrectly inferred redshift.
+For typical lensing configurations found in astrophysical observations, this factor is usually between 2 and 5, as shown by \cite{Broadhurst2018,Broadhurst2019,Broadhurst2020a,Broadhurst2020b} (referred hereafter as the BDS model and that we discuss in more detail in section \ref{sec_BDS}).